-With our newest App update to iOS 5.9 we can now offer Interlinear Bibles!
-What’s an interlinear Bible you ask?
+What’s an Interlinear Bible?
 An interlinear Bible typically is the Hebrew or Greek text of the Old or New Testament with a literal English translation between the lines of the original-language text.
-This is an extremely helpful Bible Study tool, especially for those wanting to dig deeper into original Bible language studies.
+This is a helpful Bible Study tool, especially for those wanting to dig deeper into original Bible language studies.

 Here’s a brief look inside the ESV Greek-English Interlinear New Testament.
 (Screenshots are taken from an iPad 2, click for a larger view)

 Not only can The Bible Study App display the text in an Interlinear format, we’ve tagged the Greek word with the Greek Parsing and Strong’s Definition: Simply tap a word to get more details on that Greek word.

 We’ve also tagged the English Word: